davidmaceachern/rust-web-starter/README.md

 ## Goals

-- Build a batch process, which can be considered an "offline distributed system" as opposed to a real time analytics pipeline.
+- Build a batch process, which is considered to be a "offline distributed system" as opposed to a real time analytics pipeline.
 - Attempt to map existing knowledge into a Rust application, consolidate skills and test Rust's readiness for this level of the stack.
 - Avoid being too opinionated about where it will be deployed.
 - Evolve to a state which it can be used to build out other ideas that I have.